Nixeld/MudaeAutoBot/README.md

 # Features
 + Snipes and claims Kakera in any Discord servers you're in that has Mudae#0807
 + Kakera value sniping as long as kakera value can be determined (e.g. Like Rank, Claim Rank, ## Kakera)
-+ Maximizes rolls by tracking roll timers
++ Maximizes rolls and claims by tracking timers
-+ Waifu/Husbando rolling
++ Waifu/Husbando rolling/slash rolling
 + Pokeslot rolling
++ Claiming daily roll reset
++ Using daily kakera to reset kakera reaction power
 + Selective Kakera Reaction Snipes Features (Includes: Soulmate Kak sniping Feature)
++ Selective character snipes features using character or series name
 + Mudae emoji reaction event sniping support

 ## How it works